trimble-oss/modus-web-components/CONTRIBUTING.md

 - Run `npm install`
 - Run `npm start`

 > **Note:** The `./stencil-workspace` project directory is the source of truth for this component library.
 This is where all component changes will take place.
+The other directories are generated.

 ## Developing a Component